pydoit/doit/doc/tutorial_1.rst

 ``doit`` has the concept of a **task-group**.
 A task group performs the same operation over a set of instances.
-To create a task group the task-creator function should ``yield`` one more task dictionaries with task metadata.
+To create a task group the task-creator function should ``yield`` one or more task dictionaries with task metadata.

 Note that each task is still independent.
 Since each task needs to be independently identified an extra parameter ``name`` must be provided.